charlesneimog/py4pd/docs/pd-users/methods.md

 - :my-icons-pd: __[packages](#packages)__

-    Set the Python Packages folder (where Python search for Packages).
+    Set the Python Packages folder (where Python searches for Packages).

 - :my-icons-pd: __[version](#version)__

     Print the Version of `py4pd` and Python.

 </div>